SystemsApproach/sdn/onos.rst

-itself will be familiar to anyone that has looked at how modern cloud services are designed—it scales across a distributed set of servers, and implements the Raft consensus algorithm to achieve fault-tolerance in the face of failures.
+itself will be familiar to anyone that has looked at how modern cloud services are designed—it scales across a distributed set of servers, and implements the Raft consensus algorithm to achieve fault-tolerance in the event of failures.
 If you are unfamiliar with Raft, a good introduction is available at:

 .. _reading_p4: